Office of Admissions

 Applicants who pass the audition and have been accepted by the Admissions Review Committee into the high school program will be notified by letter of their acceptance.

-The University of North Carolina School of the Arts places students recommended for acceptance on a wait list when enrollment capacity has been reached in the arts school of the student’s choice.
-Students on the wait list must be processed for admission academically to be ready to accept a position should one become available when notified by the high school.
-Out-of-state high school students needing financial assistance should follow financial aid application procedures as indicated by the Office of Student Financial Aid.
-A student on the wait list who is notified of an opening will have three business days to confirm their acceptance into the program.
-At the time their admission status changes, out-of-state high school students should contact the Office of Student Financial Aid to discuss their financial aid status.
-The Wait List for high school students will be in effect until the start of classes.
+The University of North Carolina School of the Arts (UNCSA) places students recommended for acceptance on a wait list when enrollment capacity has been reached at the art school of the student’s choice.
+If they need financial assistance, students should follow financial aid application procedures as indicated by the Office of Student Financial Aid.
+Students on the wait list will be notified by the Office of Admissions with an official letter of acceptance if an opening becomes available.
+At the time their admissions status changes, students should contact the Office of Student Financial Aid to discuss their financial aid status.
+Wait lists will be in effect until the start of classes.